ihe-k/Beliefs/README.md

 * Libraries: NetworkX, Matplotlib, Seaborn, NumPy

 ## Highlights
-* Intervention Analysis: In-depth exploration of how "Correction Boosts" influence group belief systems.
+* Intervention Analysis: In-depth exploration of how "Correction Boosts" influence group belief systems
+*  Network modelling and simulation with NetworkX
+* Implementation of agent-based models incorporating probabilistic messaging and belief updating
-* Dynamic Visualisations: Interactive and static visualisations illustrating belief evolution and intervention impacts.
+* Dynamic Visualisations: Animated and static visualisations illustrating belief evolution and intervention impacts using matplotlib and external tools (ImageMagick)
-* Comprehensive Documentation: Detailed explanations and instructions for replicating and extending the research.
+* Misinformation Spread: The project ties into real-world issues of misinformation spread, understanding the roles of user interventions, fact-checking and official corrections

 ## Project Structure